DavidAlphaFox/babelia/README.md

       are slow.
 - [x] reject queries which seed is a stop word
 - [ ] crawler:
+  - [ ] same command babelia.scm but another processus.
+  - [ ]
   - [ ] babelia crawler add URL:
-    - [ ] if has a path index only the given URL if it is html and utf8 and not a redirection,
+    - [ ] if has a path, index only the given URL if it is html and utf8 and not a redirection,
     - [ ] otherwise, it is a domain:
       - [ ] check that it is not a redirection,